ms140569/loki/README.md

 Title       : Amazon
 Account     : example@mail.com
 Password    : secret
+Tags        : web, imported, shopping
 Url         : https://www.amazon.de

 -------------------------------------------
 This is my private Amazon shopping account.
 ```
 The individual files are encrypted with the AES-256 algorithm.
-The store is usually located in the users Homedirectory ($HOME/.loki).
-Besides the datafiles are two special files:
+The store is usually located in the users homedirectory ($HOME/.loki).
+Besides the datafiles there are two special files:

 * .config - Human-editable configuration file (analog to the flags)
 * .master - This file keeps track of active generation ( version of master password)

-To save the user from authenticate against the store multiple times, the program creates once sucessfully authenticated a daemon process (loki-agentd) which buffers the key in memory.
+To save the user from authenticate against the store multiple times, the program creates (once sucessfully authenticated) a daemon process (loki-agentd) which buffers the key in memory.
 This behavior is similar to the ssh-agent.
 Subsequent invocations of the loki command fetch the authentification key via unix domain socket from the agent.

 **Installation**